davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/add-attention-mechanism.md

 [Attention][wat] means to humans?
 Not even close.
 The self-attention mechanism can at best be described as a tool to help a model decide what to weigh highly (pay "attention" to), given what it is currently processing.
 For another simple definition, see the start of [Attention?
 Attention! |
 Lil'Log][lilaa].
-ML practitioners are loving the phrase "attend to" though.
+ML practitioners love the phrase "attend to" though.

 We may need to start inventing new words.
 In my opinion there is already little to no distinction between the words "attention" and "focus" except perhaps that the former is often treated as a